-Knowing about ISO on your camera is important because it will help you take a well-exposed photo.
+Knowing how ISO affects your images is important because it will help you take a well-exposed photo.
 That means knowing which ISO setting to use for different subjects and scenes.

-Too low of an ISO value and the picture will be too dark, too high of an ISO value and the photo will be too bright.
+Too low of an ISO value and the picture will be too dark - too high, and the photo will be too bright.